Set up Wireless Router Network

 - If your Router does not include a disk continue to the next steps.

 - Take note of the Router’s IP address that is selected automatically (default) and mentioned in the user’s guide.
 Most Routers by default use, http://192.168.1.1 as the default IP address

 - Open your default web browser and type in the router’s address in the provided empty search field.

 - Insert a valid Username and Password.
 If you have not set one up and it requires one, the default for most brands of Routers is, Username: Admin, Password: Password.

 - You can also get to your Routers (Homepage) by going to Start Menu\Control Panel\Network and Sharing Center.
-Click the center icon at top, which usually has the house as an icon if you saved your Network as a Home Network.
-On the next page under Network Infrastructure you should see your Router listed.
-Just Right-Click your Router Icon and you should have a menu option to view Homepage.
+Click the center icon at the top, which usually has the house as an icon if you saved your Network as a Home Network.
+On the next page under Network Infrastructure, you should see your Router listed.
+Just Right-Click your Router Icon and you should have a menu option to view the homepage.

 - Choose your Basic Settings such as Router Name, and IP Addressing

 - Locate Wireless Security or Wireless Settings.
 Choose a name(SSID) for your Network that you can easily identify and whether you wish to broadcast your Wireless Signal.